TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-pos.md

 ## Analysis

-The tracking sheet has features to help you see if pupils are excelling, or falling behind.
+The tracking sheet has tools to help you see if pupils are excelling, or falling behind.
 You can use this information to focus your support.

 {% include faq.html explain="Expectations achieved" %}